Water Resource Economics

 About the Author

-Ronald C. Griffin is Professor, Department of Agricultural Economics, Texas A&M University.
+Ronald C. Griffin is Professor in the Department of Agricultural Economics, Texas A&M University.

 —Bonnie Colby, Professor, Departments of Agricultural & Resource Economics and Hydrology, University of Arizona